Michael F. Shlesinger: Honors

-He was elected to Fellow of the American Physical Society in 1993.
+Shlesinger was elected as a fellow of the American Physical Society in 1993.
 In 2004, he received the Presidential Rank Award.
 In 2006, he received ONR's Saalfeld Award for outstanding lifetime achievement.
 In 2008, he was honored with a festschrift to mark his 60th birthday, entitled 25 Years of Nonlinear Dynamics at ONR, based on a conference held on Amelia Island, Florida, July 20–22, 2008.

-Public Service

-While residing in Rockville, Maryland, he once saved the life of a woman who was being mauled by a pack of rottweilers.
-For putting his life at risk, the city of Rockville presented him with a medal for heroism.

 Name

-His middle name is the single initial "F"—he does not have a full middle name; another famous example being the middle initial of Harry S. Truman.
+His middle name is the single initial "F"—he does not have a full middle name; another famous example of this is the middle initial of Harry S. Truman.